andersesbensen/c64hdl/README.md

 # Simulation

-Using verialtor it is possible to run a behavioural simulation of the emualtor almost realtime.
+Using `verialtor` it is possible to run a behavioural simulation of the emualtor almost realtime.
+The simulator has sound support but it sounds very bad.
 The simulation project is in the folder sim/c64

 ```
 ./c64hdl  -p ~/prg/ik_plus.prg
 ```
-Scripts for testing the code with teh vice emualtor test suite are also provided. to run the vice test suite colone the test suite
+Scripts for testing the code with the vice emualtor test suite are also provided. to run the vice test suite colone the test suite

 ```